LEGO® Insiders Weekend is coming! 11/23 to 11/24Learn more

 11. Imaginary play

-Imaginary play often overlaps with fantasy play.
-The difference here is that any physics-based rules that we’re beholden to in the real world are zapped into thin air.
+Imaginary play often crosses over with fantasy play, except all the physics-based rules of the real world disappear!
 If your child wants a LEGO DUPLO giraffe to take flight on a Space Shuttle Adventure, then who’s stopping them?

-Aside from sharpening their creativity (points for any astronaut giraffes!), this kind of play also promotes physical development in a fun way as they act out their imagination.
+Aside from sharpening their creativity, this kind of play also promotes physical development in a fun way as they act out their imagination.

 12. Social play